 Following I-95 north, the road will follow the coast through several pretty towns, giving you plenty of opportunities to stop along the way.

 Keep on I-95 until you reach Old Orchard Beach, where you'll take I-195 and I-295 to the stunning port city of Portland.
 Spend some time here visiting Cape Elizabeth and the stunning Casco Bay.

 You'll briefly join US-1 a short stretch after leaving Portland, before taking I-295 north and then I-95 inland to Waterville.
 Take exit 130 and follow US-201A past Madison, before taking ME-16 west to Bigelow Preserve, a stunning park in Maine.

 Follow ME-27 North at Eustis and follow the road until you reach the Canadian border, whereby the road will become QC-161.
 Continue heading north by taking QC-204 and QC-269.

 You can take an optional detour to visit Frontenac National Park at Beland, or continue north through Canada's pretty towns, changing to Autoroute 73 which you follow to Levis and then onto Quebec City itself.

 The Cultural Route

-The longer route - which is more cultural and historic - will see you leave New York by following Interstate 87 and heading north.
+The longer route - which is more cultural and historical - will see you leave New York by following Interstate 87 and heading north.
 Continue until you reach the Walkway Over the Hudson State Historic Park and spend some time western side of the river at Minnewaska State Park Preserve.